Chaotic McGregor casts shadow over UFC 223

 Emboldened by his money from the Mayweather fight, he has become a law unto himself, but his latest misstep has tested the patience of UFC president Dana White, who has excused plenty of bad behavior in the past.

-The winner of the main event between Nurmagomedov and Holloway was expected to face McGregor in what could have been an epic comeback fight.

-But with the promotion quickly tiring of his antics, the once hugely-popular Irishman may find that while he might well be able to win back the belt in the future, winning back the fans and his fellow fighters may prove a lot more difficult.
+However, with the promotion quickly tiring of his antics, the once hugely-popular Irishman may find that while he might well be able to win back the belt in the future, winning back the fans may prove a lot more difficult.

 Reporting by Philip O'Connor; editing by Sudipto Ganguly